BarkleyRhoat/nested-objects-additional-practice-1/README.md

 When you’ve completed all challenges:

-- Make sure your code runs without errors
+- Make sure all tests are passing with `npm test`.
-- Push your project to your GitHub repository
-  OR
-- Zip your project folder and share it with your instructor
+- Open a PR for your branch.

 ---